richardlehane/siegfried/README.md

 To run Siegfried, you need to have:

 -  an up-to-date signature file (for a description of the Siegfried signature format, see [this wiki page](https://github.com/richardlehane/siegfried/wiki/Siegfried-signature-format)).
-The pre-built packages come with this ("pronom.gob").
-The signature file should be copied to a "siegfried" directory within your computer's home directory (e.g. ~/siegfried or c:\users\richardl\siegfried).
+The pre-built packages come with a signature file built against Droid v73, "pronom.gob".
+This file should be copied to a "siegfried" directory within your computer's home directory (e.g. ~/siegfried or c:\users\richardl\siegfried).
 Alternatively, you can provide a different file location as a flag when using the sieg executable.

-You can also build your own signature file and harvest Pronom reports using the R2D2 tool (it talks to Droid, get it!... and, yes, a protocol droid would have been more appropriate but that name was already taken :().
+You can also build your own signature file using the R2D2 tool (it talks to Droid, get it!... and, yes, a protocol droid would have been more appropriate but that name was already taken :().

 To do this: